ssec/polar2grid/py/polar2grid/doc/source/glossary.rst

     raw product
     raw products
-        :term:`Swath product <swath product>` created by a frontend requiring little more than reading the data from a data file.
+        :term:`Swath product <swath product>` created by a reader requiring little more than reading the data from a data file.
 It is common for raw products to require scaling from the raw data stored in the file using a scaling factor and offset.
 There are also a few cases where raw products require additional masking (ex. cloud clearing) that requires another product.
 In this way, raw products are sometimes treated as :term:`secondary products`.
-To allow for more flexibility when raw products require extra processing, frontends should consider having access to the original raw product and a secondary product created from that original product, rather than one single product.
+To allow for more flexibility when raw products require extra processing, readers should consider having access to the original raw product and a secondary product created from that original product, rather than one single product.
 Obviously this depends on the usefulness of the original product to potential uses.

     secondary product
     secondary products
-        :term:Swath product <swath product>` created by a frontend requiring one or more other products and some extra processing.
+        :term:Swath product <swath product>` created by a reader requiring one or more other products and some extra processing.
 Secondary products may require :term:`raw products` or other secondary products.